Keep Your Smile Bright with Dental Cleanings

-Why do I need to have a teeth cleaning?
+Why do I need to have a dental cleaning?

-Regularly scheduled teeth cleanings are very important in maintaining both oral health and overall systemic health.
-Maintaining good oral hygiene at home and scheduling regular teeth cleanings are the best methods to prevent tooth decay and gum disease.
+Regularly scheduled teeth cleanings are very important to maintaining both oral health and overall systemic health.
+Consistent oral hygiene at home and regular teeth cleanings are the best methods to prevent tooth decay and gum disease from developing and damaging your teeth.

-Bacterial plaque builds up on your teeth.
-Even with meticulous brushing and flossing at home, there are certain areas of our teeth that tend to build up plaque more quickly; and there are some areas of the teeth that floss and a brush just can’t get to for optimal maintenance.
-This is why we have specialized instruments that remove this bacterial buildup in those hard to get to areas.
+Yes!
+Even with meticulous brushing and flossing at home, there are certain areas of our teeth that tend to build up plaque more quickly, and there are also some areas of the teeth that floss and a brush just can’t get to.
+Only specialized instruments, such as those used by our hygienists, can remove this bacterial build up in those hard to get to areas.

 How often should I have a teeth cleaning?